-January 1, 2001, FSCO required insurance companies to collect and submit consumer complaint data to the OIO on a quarterly basis.
+FSRA requires insurance companies to collect and submit consumer complaint data to the OIO on a regular basis.
 Individual company data is submitted in confidence and is not published or released upon request.
 Complaint data is published by the OIO on an aggregate basis by line of business.
 The collected information provides the OIO with an indication of the proportion of complaints addressed by the industry allows them to track complaint trends and assists in the identification of marketplace issues.

-In 2001, FSCO also required companies to amend their protocol to ensure that complainants who have unresolved complaints are aware of his or her right to have a complaint reviewed by the OIO if it has not been resolved within a reasonable period of time through the Company’s Complaint Handling Protocol.
+FSRA also requires companies to amend their protocol to ensure that complainants who have unresolved complaints are aware of his or her right to have a complaint reviewed by the OIO if it has not been resolved within a reasonable period of time through the Company’s Complaint Handling Protocol.

 DEFINITION OF A REPORTABLE COMPLAINT